It’s been almost eight months since the Mondo on Debian Wheezy 7.1 post.

 When it comes time to load packages, unselect the desktop and select SSH server.

 When the CD ejects, go ahead and reboot.
-After the reboot, I log in to make sure the system is ready and because I used the DHCP option I run the ifconfig to get the IP address.
+After the reboot, I log in to make sure the system is ready and because I used the static IP option in the install, I ping out to a couple of places on the internet to check to make sure everything is working.

 Make a note of the ip address.